r. Provisions Contingent Liabilities and Contingent Assets

 As prescribed by RBI, total net cash outflows over the next 30 days = Stressed Outflows [Min (stressed inflows; 75% of stressed outflows)].
 Total expected cash outflows (stressed outflows) are calculated by multiplying the outstanding balances of various categories or types of liabilities and off-balance sheet commitments by 115% (15% being the rate at which they are expected to run off further or be drawn down).
 Total expected cash inflows (stressed inflows) are calculated by multiplying the outstanding balances of various categories of contractual receivables by 75% (25% being the rate at which they are expected to under-flow).

 The Liquidity Risk Management framework of the Company is governed by its Liquidity Risk Management Policy and Procedures approved by the Board.
-The ALM oversee the implementation of liquidity risk management strategy of the Company and ensure adherence to the risk tolerance/limits set by the Board.
+The Asset Liability Management ("ALM") Committee oversee the implementation of liquidity risk management strategy of the Company and ensure adherence to the risk tolerance/limits set by the Board.

 51. Disclosure under clause 53(e) of the Securities and Exchange Board of india (Listing Obligations and Disclosure Requirements) Regulations, 2015

-The Debentures are secured by way of a first and pari passu charge in favour of the Debenture Trustee, Catalyst Trusteeship Limited at 'GDA House', First FLoor, Plot No.85, Bhusari Colony (Right), Paud Road, Pune.
+The Debentures are secured by way of a first and pari passu mortgage in favour of the Security Trustee on the Company's Office at 'GDA House', First FLoor, Plot No.85, Bhusari colony (Right), Paud Road, Pune.

 53. disclosure under code on social security, 2020